CODE OF BUSINESS CONDUCT AND ETHICS

 If you are uncertain about the constraints on your purchase or sale of any Company securities or the securities of any other company that you are familiar with by virtue of your relationship with the Company, you should consult with the General Counsel before making any such purchase or sale.

-VI.
-Confidentiality
+- Confidentiality

 All information concerning the Company, its clients and depositors is considered confidential and is to be used for Company purposes only.
 The use of such information for personal, familial or other gain is unethical and illegal under federal and state laws and regulations.
 Information regarding any business conducted cannot be disclosed to outside individuals (unless authorized by the Company or its clients) and may not be used for personal gain.
 Any transfers of information regarding client accounts must be strictly information that is available to the public.

-confidentiality of such information entrusted to them by the Company or other companies, including our suppliers and customers, except when disclosure is authorized by a manager, legally permitted in connection with reporting illegal activity to the appropriate regulatory authority or otherwise permitted by this Code.
+In addition, all information and know-how, whether or not in writing, of a private, secret or confidential nature concerning the Company's business or financial affairs is and shall be the exclusive property of the Company.
+Directors, officers, and employees must maintain the confidentiality of such information entrusted to them by the Company or other companies, including our suppliers and customers, except when disclosure is authorized by the Board of Directors or an executive officer, legally permitted in connection with reporting illegal activity to the appropriate regulatory authority or otherwise permitted by this Code.
 Any other disclosure of any such information is prohibited.
 Additionally, employees should take appropriate precautions to ensure that confidential or sensitive business information, whether it is proprietary to the Company or another company, is not communicated within the Company, except to employees who have a need to know such information to perform their responsibilities for the Company.

 You also must abide by any lawful obligations that you have to any former employer.
 These obligations may include restrictions on the use and disclosure of a former employer's confidential or proprietary information, restrictions on the solicitation of former colleagues to work at the Company and non-competition obligations.

 VII.
-Honest and Ethical Conduct and Fair Dealing
+Honestand Ethical Conduct and Fair Dealing

 Directors, officers, and employees should endeavor to deal honestly, ethically, and fairly with the Company's suppliers, customers, competitors, and employees.
 Statements regarding the Company's products and services must not be untrue, misleading, deceptive, or fraudulent.
 You must not take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.